WillemRaes/CloudEdgeFog/docs/source/edgehardware.rst

          +---------------------------+-----------------------------------------+

 -  | **Jetson AGX Xavier**
-   | The Jetson AGX Xavier is amore advanced
+   | The Jetson AGX Xavier is a more advanced
      SBC in the Jetson range and is available in regular and industrial version.